Africa: a fertile ground for conflict?

 Photo by Sachira Kawinda on Unsplash

-The analysis of conflict in Africa often foregrounds the existence of ethnic tensions, which are often due to issues with access to fertile land, which gives rise to inequalities.
+The analysis of conflict in Africa often foregrounds the existence of ethnic tensions, which are often due to issues with access to fertile land.
 Economists Nicolas Berman, Mathieu Couttenier and Raphaël Soubeyran delve into the impact of soil productivity on conflicts.
 According to their analysis, the risk of violence increases in proportion to the level of difference in soil fertility.

 The origin of violence in Sub-Saharan Africa is often attributed to problems of "ethnic identity", as evidenced by the Rwandan civil war in which the Tutsi genocide resulted in between 500,000 and one million victims in 1994,1 the civil war in Somalia, raging continuously since 1991, or the Darfur war being fought in Sudan since 2003.
 Many historical or economic studies focus on the identity aspect of this violence, yet it is reductive to attribute a single cause to all these events.
 Conflict can arise due to multiple complex factors, such as mineral prices and access to natural resources.

 In 2015, according to the Food and Agriculture Organization of the United Nations (FAO), 62% of the population of Sub-Saharan Africa lived in rural areas.2 Access to fertile land is therefore a crucial subject, and is often cited as a factor of potential conflict.
 It is this issue that Nicolas Berman, Mathieu Couttenier and Raphaël Soubeyran seek to examine through their research into inequality of access to fertile land in sub-Saharan Africa.